Writing Great Dialogue (Part 4):

 But do be aware that many writers misuse these devices—delivering lengthy, rambling synopses of some plot-specific tidbit.
 As a reader, deluged with such a vapid delivery, I’ll glaze over after the first paragraph and either quickly peruse or skip the rest.
 Realize that you’re distancing the reader from both plot-tension and character nuance.
 So if you feel you must use mass media as a plot device, use it sparingly.

 My suggestion is—rather than deliver a 100-200-word TV news report or rambling, lengthy newspaper or news-feed article—truncate the info by allowing your character(s) to becoming involved ASAP.
 If you’re able, bypass any direct television intrusion (in the example below) all together.
-For instance, and let’s say we’re writing about a cranky, old, hard-drinking PI, who’s hoping to solve a murder mystery:
+For instance, and let’s say we’re writing about a cranky, old, hard-drinking PI, who’s trying to solve a murder mystery.
+Who killed Henry Patterson?

-…..I didn’t have to wait for the newscaster to explain the details—I knew the signs.
-The flashing lights, the meandering CSI technicians, the grimacing on-the-spot reporter; I pretty much knew that Mrs. Patterson had joined the dearly departed.
-So much for my theory that the woman had killed Stanley for his money.
-Meaning someone else had killed Mr. Patterson—and now his wife—hoping to get their hands on all those missing millions.
+…..I didn’t have to wait for the the details—I knew the signs.
+The flashing lights, the meandering CSI technicians, the grimacing on-the-spot reporter; I was fairly certain that Mrs. Patterson had joined the ranks of the dearly departed.
+So much for my theory that the woman had killed Henry for his money.
+Meaning someone else had killed Mr. Patterson—and had now offed his wife—hoping to get their hands on all those missing millions.
 Which more or less dropped me back at square one…

 So, sure, feel free to insinuate a news source (TV, radio or newspaper) to push your plot forward—but make such an emotionless intrusion relevant to your character, who then makes it relevant to the reader.
 In this case, my crusty PI takes over and brings the story quickly back into his own POV, where hopefully the reader is quite comfortable by now.
 Now you can add a few additional plot-points (mascaraing, perhaps, as character-building) as well…